yyrichy/VanillaTerra/README.md

 Used on the BTE NE 1.18 vanilla Minecraft server.
 Uses [terraminusminus](https://github.com/SmylerMC/terraminusminus).

-(Currently nly works on BTE default settings/projection)
+(Currently only works on BTE default settings/projection)

 ## Commands:
 ### /tpll